a-sriel/project-3/devlog.md

 2025-12-10 9:13

 For this session, I need to implement the insertion and shift logic for the B-Tree.
 Once the nodes are inserted properly, I can also work on printing them / extracting them from a file.
 Now that I have shifted to arrays instead of vectors, making the adjustments within the tree is significantly easier.

+I implemented the insert_non_full function, which will serve as a helper for insert().
+It traverses the tree and inserts nodes where needed, and loads nodes as well.

+Since dumping everything into a single file, and partially starting over the B-Tree, I feel like I have a greater grasp of this project.